amplience/dc-extension-bynder/docs/USAGE.md

 ![Figure 3](../media/bynder-ui-select-asset.png)

-Figure 4: Illustrates that when the user has selected an asset from Bynder, a card will be displayed with the selected asset information which is:
+Figure 4: Illustrates that when the user has selected an asset from Bynder, a card will be displayed with the selected asset information which are:

-Name
+- Name

-Image from Bynder
+- Image from Bynder

 This illustration also shows that the data from Bynder is stored in the Amplience content form and available for front end renders (including Live, Preview and visualisation)